wubbyweb/mcp-client-ollama/README.md

 - `POST /context/generate` - Generate context for a query
 - `GET /documents/list` - List all processed documents
 - `DELETE /documents/{source}` - Delete a document
+- `DELETE /documents/clear` - Clear all documents from the vector store

 ## Usage Example